 Hospitals and Health Clinics

 Most B.C. citizens will visit a hospital or health clinic at some point in their life.
-These institutions provide three types of key medical services:
+These institutions provide four types of key medical services:

 - emergency care;

-- in-patient care (i.e. when you stay in the hospital overnight to receive care for acute or chronic illnesses or to undergo more complicated surgeries).
+- in-patient care (i.e. when you stay in the hospital overnight to receive care for acute or chronic illnesses or to undergo more complicated surgeries); and/or,

-The six provincial health authorities oversee the operation of B.C.'s hospitals and health clinics and are responsible for planning, delivering, and ensuring the quality of the services they provide.
+Five regional health authorities and one provincial health authority oversee the operation of B.C.'s hospitals and health clinics and are responsible for planning, delivering, and ensuring the quality of the services they provide.

 Find a Hospital or Health Clinic in B.C.